 The coding of loading classes in this chapter complies with NEN-EN 15528.
 Loading Class C2 is permitted throughout the network.
-Also, the vehicle load may not exceed the maximum permissible load specified for that railway vehicle.42 In accordance with the TSI Infrastructure43, a distinction is made between freight transport (F) and passenger transport (P):
+Also, the vehicle load may not exceed the maximum permissible load specified for that railway vehicle.
+In accordance with the TSI Infrastructure, a distinction is made between freight transport (F) and passenger transport (P):

-- Freight transport (F) Large sections of the network, including all route sections forming part of the rail freight corridors, can accommodate Loading Class C2 subject to the conditions of Exceptional Transport (See Section 1.2 of Appendix 6 and Section 0 of Appendix 13).
-Insofar as use is made of regular routes, these conditions only concern compliance with local speed restrictions. - Passenger transport (P) On large parts of the network, see Section 0 of Appendix 13, an axle load deviating from loading class C2 can be agreed for passenger rolling stock under specific conditions.
-The specific conditions are agreed in the Access Agreement and may differ per route section and type and use of rolling stock.
+- Freight transport (F)

+Large sections of the network, including all route sections forming part of the rail freight corridors, can accommodate Loading Class C2 subject to the conditions of Exceptional Transport (See Section 1.2 of Appendix 6 and Section 0 of Appendix 13).
+Insofar as use is made of regular routes, these conditions only concern compliance with local speed restrictions.

+- Passenger transport (P)

+On parts of the network, see section 2 of Appendix 13, a deviating axle load is permitted for passenger rolling stock under specific conditions and compatibility with the route has already been checked.
+The route sections, railway vehicle types and specific conditions are listed in an annex to the Infrastructure Register and may vary according to the route section and type and deployment of rolling stock.
+If the deviating axle loads result in malfunctions, excessive wear or damage to the infrastructure or if the conditions are not met, ProRail may issue instructions.

-In any case, the conditions apply that the deviating axle load will never exceeds 22.5 tons and that the maximum speed is the route section speed, with a maximum as indicated in Appendix 13, Section 0.
+In any case, the conditions apply that the deviating axle load will never exceeds 22.5 tons and that the maximum speed is the route section speed, with a maximum as indicated in Appendix 13, Section 2.